kburchfiel/Type_The_Bible/README.md

 ### 1. Downloading the game via Itch.io

 The easiest way to download and start playing the game is to visit [its Itch.io page](https://kburchfiel.itch.io/type-through-the-bible).
-This page contains prebuilt executable versions of Type Through The Bible for Windows; Linux and Mac versions will be added soon.
+This page contains prebuilt executable versions of Type Through The Bible for Windows and Linux; a Mac version will be added soon.

 Windows: Download and unzip the file, then double-click the .exe file to launch the game.
 The other files contained within the folder are also necessary for the game to run.